MB Weekly Bonus Edition 08/18/2024

 MB WEEKLY – COMMENTARY:

-by Terry Watson (Manhattan Beach)
+by Name Withheld by Request (Manhattan Beach)

 Please share your comment: MBWeekly@TimeWire.net (Maximum 100 words)